spanner/radiant-podcast_page-extension/README.markdown

 	rake radiant:extensions:podcast:migrate

 The migration will add a 'podcast' layout and an 'itunes' thumbnail size, unless you already have them.
 There are no database changes.

+## Configuraiton

+There are no settings for the podcast extension itself but if multi_site is not installed we need a `site.url`.
+You may also want to look at `assets.max_asset_size`.

 ## Assets podcast